SSO for Wasabi Console Access Using CyberArk

 A Wasabi role will need to be created to match the attached role from CyberArk.
 The Wasabi role will have an IAM policy for the necessary permissions within the Wasabi Console.
 They must be assigned to users within your organization's Identity Provider and be returned to Wasabi.
 Without this, we will be unable to match a user with a role.

-23. Under the SSO tab in the Wasabi Console, click Create Role.
+23. In the SSO tab in the Wasabi Console, click Create Roleat the bottom of the page.

-24. For the role name, use the same role name created in Step 22.
+24. In the Create Role dialog, enter a name, and use the same role name created in Step 22.

-25. On the next screen, assign a policy to this role to give the user specific permissions.
+25. In the Assign Role Policies dialog, assign a policy to this role to give the user specific permissions.
 Once finished, click Create Role.

 For more information on the default policies available in the Wasabi Console, review Policies in Wasabi Hot Cloud Storage.
 Optionally, create your own IAM policies from the Policy tab on the Console.